-

 There’s nothing like the beginning of a New Year to focus your mind on getting around to reviewing your money matters.

-Even with inflation now rising at a much slower rate and back into single figures, there are still pressures on finances such as personal taxes, and expensive household outgoings, which means the coming year could require some planning to make sure you’re in control.
+Even with inflation now rising at a much slower rate and close to the Bank of England’s 2% target, there are still pressures on household finances such as personal taxes which means it remains important to keep a close eye on your money matters.

-Keeping key financial dates in mind is crucial if you want to stay on top of incoming changes and to make the most of your investments.
+Knowing about the key financial dates is crucial if you want to stay on top of incoming changes and to make the most of your investments.

 January